quantumcoinproject/api-doc/docs/reference/making-changes.md

 ### Implementation Complexity

 How a method is implemented should be carefully considered before proposing a change to the API.
-Although each client is able to validate the Ethereum chain, there can be a huge variance in actual design decisions.
+Although each client is able to validate the QuantumCoin chain, there can be a huge variance in actual design decisions.

 As an example, a proposal for a method such as `eth_totalSupply` seems